awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 + Oracle
 + PostgreSQL

 Each DB engine has its own supported features, and each version of a DB engine can include specific features\.
 Support for Amazon RDS features varies across AWS Regions and specific versions of each DB engine\.
-To check feature support in different engine versions and Regions, see [Supported features in Amazon RDS by AWS Region and DB engine](Concepts.RDSFeaturesRegionsDBEngines.grids.md)
+To check feature support in different engine versions and Regions, see [Supported features in Amazon RDS by AWS Region and DB engine](Concepts.RDSFeaturesRegionsDBEngines.grids.md)\.

 Additionally, each DB engine has a set of parameters in a DB parameter group that control the behavior of the databases that it manages\.

 ### DB instance classes<a name="Welcome.Concepts.DBInstance.instance-class"></a>

 A *DB instance class* determines the computation and memory capacity of a DB instance\.
 A DB instance class consists of both the DB instance type and the size\.
 Each instance type offers different compute, memory, and storage capabilities\.
-For example, db\.m6g is a general\-purpose DB instance type powered by AWS Graviton2 processors, while db\.m6g\.2xlarge is a DB instance class within the db\.m6g instance type\.
+For example, db\.m6g is a general\-purpose DB instance type powered by AWS Graviton2 processors\.
+Within the db\.m6g instance type, db\.m6g\.2xlarge is a DB instance class\.

 You can select the DB instance that best meets your needs\.
 If your needs change over time, you can change DB instances\.
 For information, see [DB instance classes](Concepts.DBInstanceClass.md)\.